 Notes on Authentication

-The example above makes a couple assumptions about authentication which may not apply in your case, so I want to offer some alternatives.
+The example above makes a couple assumptions about authentication which may not apply in your case, so I want to offer an alternative.

-In the code above you’ll see a line like this:
+In the code above you’ll see two lines like this:

 mykey_rsa in the